What is the Holy Trinity?

 Some other versions of the Nicene Creed are said during the church services of other Christian denominations.
 For example, many Protestants, Evangelical Christians, Methodists, and some Baptists say The Apostle’s Creed, which is a variant of the Nicene Creed.

-Teaching of the Holy Trinity is often a dynamic process, and views on the trinity tend to change.
+Teaching of the Holy Trinity is often a dynamic process, and views on the Trinity tend to change.
 Women who wish for greater roles in the church often describe the Holy Spirit as feminine in nature, though there is not much scriptural basis for doing so.
-There is still huge theological debate on how to perceive the Holy Trinity, or whether to discard the traditional understanding of it.
+There is still huge theological debate on how to perceive the Trinity, or whether to discard the traditional understanding of it.